treosh/crux-api/README.md

 // res -> URL-level data for https://github.com/marketplace
 ```

-### Batch Request
+### Batching Requests

-It uses a separate namespace, because it's powered by a different API.
-It's heavier (850 bytes) due to a complexity of constructing and parsing multipart requests.
+It uses a separate namespace because a different API powers it.
+And it's bigger (850 bytes) due to the complexity of constructing and parsing multipart requests.

+It uses the [CrUX Batch API](https://developers.google.com/web/tools/chrome-user-experience-report/api/guides/batch), which allows combining 1000 calls in a single batch request.

+_Note_: A set of `n` requests batched together counts toward your usage limit as `n` requests, not as one request.
+That's why the sometimes a batch response contains `429` responses.
+But the `crux-api` automatically retries these responses, aiming always to return the data you need.

 #### createBatch(createOptions)